bergercookie/awesome-albert-plugins/README.md

 ## Motivation

 It's really so easy writing plugins and automating parts of your workflow using Albert and its python extensions.
-That's pretty much the reason I started writing them.
+That's the very reason I started writing them.

 ## Manual installation instructions